The Orthologic of Epistemic Modals: Comparisons

 \section{Comparisons}

 In this section, we compare our approach to epistemic modals to some others in the literature.
 We cannot cover them all, since there are far too many.
-We will, however, briefly situate our approach in the existing literature, with emphasis on comparing our theories to the most similar ones in the literature.\footnote{Among those we will not discuss are the salience-based approaches of \citealt{Dorr:2013} and \citealt{Stojnic:2016}, the probabilistic approaches of \citealt{Moss2014} and \citealt{Swanson2016}, or the multilateral proof-theoretic approach of \citealt{Incurvati:2020}.}
+We will, however, briefly situate our approach in the existing literature, with emphasis on comparing our theories to the most similar ones in the literature.\footnote{Among those we will not discuss are the salience-based approaches of \citealt{Dorr:2013} and \citealt{Stojnic:2016} and the probabilistic approaches of \citealt{Moss2014} and \citealt{Swanson2016}.
+See \citealt{Pseudodynamics} for critical discussion of the former and \citealt{Mandelkern:2018a} and \citealt{Hawke:2020} for critical discussion of the latter.}